 |---|---|---|

-| All India Services | IAS / IPS / IFS | Included in Total |
+| All India Services | IAS / IPS / IFS | Included in total of 933 |

-| Central Services Group A | IRS, Indian Railway Management, Indian Defence Accounts, Indian Postal Service, etc. | Included in Total |
+| Central Services Group A | IRS, Indian Railway Management, Indian Defence Accounts, Indian Postal Service, etc. | Included in total of 933 |

-| Central Services Group B | DANICS / DANIPS / AFHQ Civil Service / PONDICS | Included in Total |
+| Central Services Group B | DANICS / DANIPS / AFHQ Civil Service / PONDICS | Included in total of 933 |

-| Total | Approximately 933 Posts |
+| Total | Approximately 933 posts |

 Eligibility Criteria